pagopa/io-developer-portal-backend/README.md

 APIM_USER_GROUPS="ApiMessageWrite,ApiInfoRead"
 ```

+### Step 7 - Set up variables related to Functions (Digital Citizenship API)

 These are needed to create a Service, linked to the user's subscription,
 using the Functions API:
 ```
 ADMIN_API_KEY="<ocm-Api-Subscription-Key>"
 ADMIN_API_URL="https://<apiManagerUrl>/adm"
 ```

+The API-Key must belong to an API management user
+assigned to the `ApiServiceWrite` group.

+## Usage

+1. Navigate to the developer portal
+1. Sign-up as a new user; provide Service and Organization name in the sign-up form
+1. Click on "Subscribe to Digital Citizenship API" cta in the landing page